 These gorgeous dogs combine the very best traits of Bernese Mountain Dogs and Poodles.
 Still, they can vary significantly in height, weight, and appearance depending on the parent dogs and their Doodle generation.

-In terms of size, the most significant indicator of your Doodle’s adult height is which type of Poodle was used in the breeding.
-Standard, Miniature, and Toy Poodles correspond with Standard, Medium, Miniature, and Tiny (Toy) Bernedoodles respectively.
+In terms of size, the most significant indicator of your Bernedoodle’s adult height and weight is which type of Poodle was used in the breeding.
+Standard, Miniature, and Toy Poodles correspond with Standard, Medium/Miniature, and Tiny (Toy) Bernedoodles respectively.

 The generation to which your pup belongs also plays a key role.
 You may have heard people talking about F1, F1b, and F2 Doodles.
 This basically refers to whether they have purebred parents or are the product of other Bernedoodles.